geraldooi/spacex-starlink-data/README.md

     - use configMap if needed
 4. Deploy my DAGs using gitSync
 5. Configure Persistent Volume and Persistent Volume Claim to save logs
-6. Could use PV and PVC to sync dags locally with using gitSync
+6. Could use PV and PVC to sync dags locally without using gitSync

 > [!Note]
 > References: